 The best way to experience any hill station is by walking.
 However, taxis are easily available for hire around the region.

-Apart from the birds and the natural beauty, there are a tonne of activities for those whose description includes the word “restless”.
+Apart from the birds and the natural beauty, there is a tonne of activities for those whose description includes the word “restless”.
 Mountain biking, camping, trekking is all game!

 Easy Trek – Day Long